 • providing information to others who contamination may affect, where sharing that information will help control the risks.

-You may also have a duty to notify EPA of confirmed contamination.
-The proposed Environment Protection Regulations (the Regulations) define ‘notifiable contamination’.
+In addition to the duty to manage, which is the primary contaminated land duty, you may also have a duty to notify EPA of confirmed contamination.
+The Environment Protection Regulations (the Regulations) define ‘notifiable contamination’.
 It includes contamination that is present in levels above a certain threshold and is either:

 - exposing a person to those contaminants, or